Achievable logoAchievable logo

 Diagram

-This is a diagram that represents the categories of numbers that have been mentioned.
-You see that the first difference is between real and non-real numbers, then the categories get more and more specific until they reach natural numbers.
+This diagram represents the categories of numbers that have been mentioned.
+The first split is between real and non-real numbers.
+Then the categories become more specific until they reach natural numbers.

 Categories of numbers including complex numbers, real numbers, rational numbers, integer numbers, whole numbers, natural numbers, non-real numbers, nonreal numbers, and imaginary numbers